 The tools required to rebuild an engine are minimal.

 Normal hand tools, some feeler gauges, a torque wrench, a ring expander and ring compressor.
-Furthermore, your local machine shop should be able to do any major work required.
+Also, your local machine shop, should be able to do any major work required.
 Worn cylinders will have to be bored, to accept oversize pistons and rings.

 You may be lucky and only have minimal wear.
-So, you can run a glaze breaker down the bores and just re-ring it.
-But, If you don’t have valve and seat refacing equipment; you’ll have to send that out, too.
-You will need to send out jobs like head resurfacing, line boring, crank refinishing, etc. Therefore, you should find a reputable local machine shop that you can use for this type of work.
+As a result, you can run a glaze breaker down the bores and just re-ring it.
+But, if you don’t have valve and seat refacing equipment; you’ll have to send that out, too.
+You will need to send out jobs like, head resurfacing, line boring, crank refinishing, etc. That’s why, you should find a reputable local machine shop, that you can use for this type of work.